Blond Ambition World Tour Live: Release and reception

 The Los Angeles Times gave the original broadcast a negative review, saying that the show didn't work as a television experience because it was "less a concert than an unfolding passion play" that was "rendered ponderous by distracting camera angles".
 Ty Burr, from Entertainment Weekly, gave the release an A and felt that it captured the Blond Ambition show better than Madonna: Truth or Dare, "because it's a laserdisc with digital sound, the music is re-created with startling fidelity.
 You get this two-hour spectacle as it was meant to be: uninterrupted and over the top".
 Burr also praised the "gymnastic dance productions" of numbers such as "Where's the Party" and "Like a Prayer".
-Los Angeles Times' Robert Willburn felt that "the new, edited laser version offers much more of the vitality and charm of the show itself than the HBO special".
+Los Angeles Times' Robert Hilburn felt that "the new, edited laser version offers much more of the vitality and charm of the show itself than the HBO special".
 Allmusic gave a rating of three out of five stars.

+Blond Ambition World Tour Live debuted on the fourth position of the Top Videodisc Sales chart the week of January 9, 1991, eventually peaking at number two three weeks later.
+In April 1991, Pioneer applied for an RIAA gold certification, indicating that the release had sold, at least, 25,000 units.
+Later that year, the compilation sold 40,000 copies of laserdiscs worldwide.
+By May 1992, it was the top US selling laserdisc release up at the time, with 60,000 copies sold.
+Two years later, sales exceeded 100,000 units and it was awarded a "five-star" designation by the Laserdisc Association.
+In the United Kingdom, the laserdisc sold 1,000 copies by 1992, and nearly 10,000 units as of 1993.

+Impact

+Blond Ambition World Tour Live was released exclusively on LaserDisc by Pioneer in order to boost both format and device sales for CD Videos in the United States.
+Music critic Robert Hilburn from Los Angeles Times called it a move "virtually unprecedented in the video industry".
+Pioneer's president, Steven Galloway, stated: "Madonna is the ideal artist to reach the new demographics".
+Ultimately, the release reportedly helped boost the CD video market up to that point in the U.S. The title "brought much-needed publicity to the laser format", commented Chris McGowan from Billboard.
+Complimenting Madonna's release, CD Review's Tim Riley said "launching a laserdisc collection is an exercise in frustration".

 Blond Ambition World Tour Live earned Madonna her first Grammy win for Best Long Form Music Video at the 34th ceremony.
 Of this win, Galloway said that "we couldn't be more thrilled [...]
 Hopefully it will bring an even higher level of awareness and attention to the laserdisc format, and music videos in particular on laserdisc".
 The HBO broadcast also won a category at the CableACE Awards.

-Blond Ambition World Tour Live debuted on the fourth position of the Top Videodisc Sales chart the week of January 9, 1991, eventually peaking at number two three weeks later.
-In April 1991, Pioneer applied for an RIAA gold certification, indicating that the release had sold, at least, 25,000 units.
-By May 1992, it was the top selling laserdisc release up at the time, with 60,000 copies sold.
-Two years later, sales exceeded 100,000 units and it was awarded a "five-star" designation by the Laserdisc Association.
-According to Jornal do Brasil, the release helped boost the CD Videos market in the United States.
-In the United Kingdom, the laserdisc sold 1,000 copies by 1992, and nearly 10,000 units as of 1993.